tbates/tbates.github.io/_posts/1950-06-10-practical-simulation.markdown

 m2 = mxGenerateData(m1, nrows = 1000, returnModel = TRUE)
 ```

-Neat huh!
-The help on `?mxGenerateData` is nice too!
+The help on `?mxGenerateData` is nice also.

 ### 2. Making Twin Data